 - A Fire Science / Basic EMT Associates Degree in Applied Science

-- This degree curriculum is accredited through the International Fire Service Accreditation Congress and is for students who wish to combine fire service and emergency medical service education and training into a single degree program.
+- This degree curriculum is for students who wish to combine fire service and emergency medical service education and training into a single degree program.
 This degree choice will expedite the career path of those students interested in a career within public or private agencies that require credentials in both the fire and emergency medical services fields.
 Students will complete certifications for Fire Fighter I & II, Basic Emergency Medical Technician, Hazardous Materials Operations, Wildland Fire Fighter II, NIMS 100 and 200, Vehicle Extrication, and Advanced Vehicle Stabilization.
 The fire science segment meets the state standards of the Michigan Fire Fighter Training Council's Fire Fighter I and II certification process and requires department approval to enroll in the Regional Fire Training Center at Lansing Community College.
 Basic EMT courses are approved by the Michigan Department of Consumer and Industry Services.
 An EMT Academy option is available to students.

 - A Fire Science Technology Associates Degree in Applied Science

-- This degree program is accredited through the International Fire Service Accreditation Congress (IFSAC) and provides students with three options to pursue a fire service career area.
+- This degree program provides students with three options to pursue a fire service career area.
 Students in this program choose one pathway to determine the courses to take each semester.
 1) National Fire Academy Curriculum pathway: This option provides an individual with the ability to continue their educational pursuit to a four year fire science program.
 2) Fire Fighter pathway: This option follows a general fire service career path and meets the state standards of the Michigan Fire Fighter Training Council's Fire Fighter I and II certification process.
 3) Fire Service Management pathway: This option enhances the promotional opportunities for the veteran fire service employee.
 Courses provide a versatile approach to fire service management.

 - A Fire Fighter Academy certification program (which is a major part of the Fire Science